zowe/docs-site/docs/extend/extend-apiml/api-mediation-passtickets.md

 #### RACF

 To enable PassTicket creation for API service users, define the profile `IRRPTAUTH.<applid>.*` in the `PTKTDATA` class and set the universal access authority to `NONE`.

-Grant the Zowe started task user ID permission to generate PassTickets for users of that API service. <font color ="red"> Do we need to describe WHERE in the code you grant the Zowe started task user ID permission to generate PassTickets? </font>
+Grant the Zowe started task user ID permission to generate PassTickets for users of that API service.

 **Example:**

 ```txt